 The main goals of this program are as follows:

-• To improve the public transportation network;
+• To enhance the public transportation network;

 • To implement development strategies with local governments and create "green" cities.

-• People First: aiming for a better demographic balance, greater inclusion, and reduced inequality;
+• People First: Aiming for a better demographic balance, greater inclusion, and reduced inequality;

 • Climate transition and sustainability of resources; and